FraserHamilton/blog.fraserhamilton.dev/content/blog/how-to-join-arrays-javascript/index.md

 description: 'Learn how to combine two arrays into a new array'
 ---

 There are 2 easy ways to combine two arrays into one in JavaScript.
-You can use the spread operator intoduced in ES6 and combine them like so:
+You can use the spread operator introduced in ES6 and combine them like so:

 ```javascript
 const boys = ['brian', 'james', 'rory']